Translating the Bible

 After the Septuagint for the Greek world came the Vulgate for the Latin world.
 Where the Septuagint mildly missed the point here and there the Vulgate is about as botched as a pretzel.
 Michelangelo drew from the Vulgate to make his art and, for instance, gave Moses horns, because the Vulgate writers had misunderstood the Hebrew word qeren, which means ray or radiate, and thus have horns, as if horns are 'frozen rays.'

 To the Vulgate writers it was not any weirder or less acceptable for Moses to have grown horns on Mount Sinai than that his face would have shone with light.
-Although we should not doubt their integrity, these people obviously had no idea what they where trying to translate.
+Although we should not doubt their integrity, these people obviously had no idea what they were trying to translate.

 The Hebrew language became largely forgotten, and in an attempt to preserve the pronunciation of the Scriptures some Jewish scholars called the Masoretes, or the Preservers (and who themselves spoke another, modern language) devised a punctuation system which is still used today.
 But they also added details to the Text, contaminating it, as adding anything to any sophisticated balance will tilt the scales and distort the whole.
 The Masoretes added many distinctions in applicatory meaning where the original authors had used only one, homogeneous word with one broad meaning.
 The authors thus had not acknowledged differences where the Masoretes divided.
 Hence their divisions were nothing less than random, arid and ultimately degenerating.